-Dancing in the Rain: Lessons Learned on my Personal Journey with PD (more at www.PDPlan4Life.com) Copyright 2013-16 Sheryl Jedlinski
+Dancing in the Rain: Lessons Learned on my Personal Journey with PD (more at www.PDPlan4Life.com) Copyright 2013-20 Sheryl Jedlinski

 I started this personal blog to share my experience as a person living with young onset Parkinson’s disease and facing two total knee replacements.
 My Parkinson’s has remained fairly stable these last few years and my bionic knees have enabled me to resume my regular activities without pain.
-My only issue is that I still need help putting on my socks and shoes, No one told me that for an additional fee, I could have gotten bionic hamstrings as well.
-Not really, but it’s a nice dream.

-I was diagnosed with young onset Parkinson’s disease 17 years ago at age 44.
+I was diagnosed with young onset Parkinson’s disease 20 years ago at age 44.
 My husband and I had begun planning our “empty nester” years — and my having a progressive, incurable disease was not in the picture.
 Eventually I learned that together we would find a way to get on with our life and dream new dreams, even if it meant learning to dance in the rain.